- Fee Payment (All Students)

 - registered as a resident at an educational institution in another state; or

-Students who are graduating from a qualified Alaska high school within one year of enrollment, AND enrolling in a degree program, will automatically be considered residents when they provide their high school transcript.
+Students graduating from a qualified Alaska high school within one year of enrollment and enrolling in a degree program will automatically be considered residents when they provide their high school transcript.

 - there is space (i.e., no waitlist) in the class or classes you want.

-You must register in person and not until the first day of instruction to use a senior tuition waiver.
+You must register in person and not until the first day of instruction for that semester to use a senior tuition waiver.
 You must meet both age and residency requirements by one of the following dates to be eligible for the corresponding semester: Sept.
-1 for fall; Jan.
-1 for spring; May 1 for summer.
+1 for fall, Jan.
+1 for spring and May 1 for summer.
 Reimbursements will not be made to senior citizens who pay for a course and then request a waiver.
 Please call 907-474-7384 for more information.